THE AERONAUTS / FLY-IN THEATRE

 THE SCREENING

 At dusk, the event culminated with the nation’s premiere of The Aeronauts on a screen unlike any other.
-Eighteen months in the making, the flexible LED screen featured over 76,000 pixels wrapped 360 degrees around the balloon, allowing us to show the film to audiences from all directions.
-Every single pixel was hand-calibrated during cold inflation, and then the balloon was raised with conventional propane to remain rigid for the screenings to surrounding crowds, who recieved audio via loudspeaker and individual headsets.
+Eighteen months in the making, a flexible LED display wrapped 360 degrees around the balloon, featuring over 76,000 hand-calibrated pixels.
+During cold inflation, each pixel was precisely tuned before the balloon was raised and kept rigid with conventional propane for the screenings.
+Audiences gathered around, receiving audio through loudspeakers and individual headsets.

 WORLD BUILDING